 In T3's best outdoor solar lights guide we've got illumination from many brands, as well as a dedicated guide to the best Philips Hue outdoor lights.
 Prices range from budget to premium, too, so we're confident most gardeners will find something that suits their needs.

-The best solar lights for gardens available today
+The best outdoor solar lights for gardens

 If you want to fit some spotlight stakes amongst the foliage, you have two choices.
 You could faff about with a low-voltage mains cable which would invariably require an outdoor power source which few of us have.
 Or you could plump for this exceptional set of four surprisingly bright solar units and install them yourself in a matter of seconds.